Visiting the Waipio Valley on the Big Island

 As always, it is important to take proper precautions and pack the essentials before hiking to the valley.

-Bring lots of water.
-The afternoon weather can be very warm, so it is important to stay hydrated and pack enough water to last the entire hike.
+• Bring lots of water.
+The afternoon weather can be hot, so it is important to stay hydrated and pack enough water to last the entire hike.

-Pack proper hiking shoes—due to the steep and slippery terrain in the valley, it is best to wear appropriate shoes for the hike.
-We recommend closed-toe hiking shoes for this hike.
+• Pack proper hiking shoes—due to the steep and slippery terrain in the valley, it is best to wear appropriate hiking shoes.
 Avoid wearing flip-flops.

-Stay on the trails—most of the land is on private property; it is best to stay on the trail and avoid entering if it is not a public area to avoid getting lost or trespassing on private land.
+• Stay on the trails—most of the land in the valley is on private property; it is best to stay on the trail to avoid getting lost or trespassing on private land.

-If you bring snacks or food on your hike, take a pack-in / pack-out approach.
+• Reduce Environmental Impact—If you bring snacks or food on your hike, take a pack-in / pack-out approach.
+Leave it as beautiful as you found it!

 Mahalo and enjoy the Big Island's Waipio Valley!
 To learn about other Big Island activities, check out our Big Island Guide